SamYStudiO/es-theme-next-pixel/README.md

 Several packages are available depending on your screen ratio and resolution.
 Actually theme fully supports 16:9, 16:10 and 4:3 screens.

 #### 16:9 and 16:10 screens
-2 packages are availables with 1080p (full hd screens) or 720p (hd screens) images.
+2 packages are available with 1080p (full hd screens) or 720p (hd screens) images.

 Some devices like Raspberry Pi may lead to memory issues when using a lot of images especially in 1080p.
 If you have any issues with image loading you should switch to 720p version.
 When switching to 720p from a 1080p screen, i highly recommand to force recalbox to run at 720p as it will greatly improve image quality.
 To do so you'll have to edit [config.txt](https://github.com/recalbox/recalbox-os/wiki/Edit-the-config.txt-file-(EN)), from this file search for *hdmi_group* and *hdmi_mode* and set both as following:
 - hdmi_group=1